omegat-org/vldocking/README.md

 # vldocking

-This is a fork of https://github.com/cmadsen/vldocking, a fork of https://bitbucket.org/akuhtz/vldocking
+This is a fork of https://bitbucket.org/akuhtz/vldocking

 ## Why?

 Because upstream appears to have been abandoned, but bug fixes and new features were desired for [OmegaT](http://www.omegat.org/).

-See https://code.google.com/p/vldocking/ for more information, tutorials etc.
+See https://github.com/akuhtz/vldocking/ for more information, tutorials etc.

 ## So what's new?